 If you are beginning studies in 2021 Winter Term 1 (September to December, 2021), your coverage will automatically start on August 1, 2021.
 You can apply to change your coverage dates if you will arrive in September or later.
 Learn about changing coverage dates.

-One-term exchange students starting in Winter Term 1 will be covered as of August 30, 2021, and coverage dates cannot changed.
-If you are arriving before August 30 we strongly recommend that you purchase advanced coverage.
+One-term exchange students starting in Winter Term 2 will be covered from December 25, 2021 to April 29, 2022, and coverage dates cannot be changed.
+If you are arriving before December 25 we strongly recommend that you purchase advanced coverage.

 Get your virtual iMED card